fprime-community/fprime-workshop-led-blinker/CompImplWriteUp.md

 Add component Led to fprime-workshop-led-blinker/Components/CMakeLists.txt at end of file (yes/no)? yes Generate implementation files (yes/no)? yes
 ```
-Your new component is located in `Led`.
+Your new component is located in directory `Led`.

 ## Component State